1. CHEMICAL PRODUCTS AND COMPANY IDENTIFICATION

 For Firefighting and Other Immediately Dangerous to Life or Health Conditions

-Any supplied-air respirator that has a full face-piece and is operated in a pressure-demand or other positive-pressure mode in combination with an auxiliary self-contained breathing apparatus operated in pressure-demand or other positive-pressure mode.
+Use any supplied-air respirator with a full facepiece operated in a pressure-demand or other positive-pressure mode or other positive-pressure modes with an auxiliary self-contained breathing apparatus operated in pressure-demand or other positive-pressure modes.

 9. STABILITY AND REACTIVITY